great-northern-diver/loon/website/md/UI.md

 The graphical user interface of the `loon` scatterplot display should be fairly easy to learn.
 We kept the number of mouse gestures and keyboard shortcuts minimal.
-The `CTRL` and `SHIFT` in combination with the left and right mouse button or mouse wheel is all you ever need.
+The `Ctrl` and `Shift` in combination with the left and right mouse button or mouse wheel is all you ever need.
 In fact, the default gestures for the scatterplot display are summarized by the following figures.